On the Relationship Between Explanation and Prediction: A Causal View: Analysis and Results

 \subsection{Results}

-\textbf{KTE is not sensitive to the choice of kernel:} As discussed in \Cref{sec:kernelized_treatment_effect}, the standard treatment effects in \eqref{eq:extended_te_3} were extended by replacing the $Y_h(x) - Y_{h'}(x)$ with $\left\|\phi(Y_h(x)) - \phi(Y_{h'}(x))\right\|^2_{\mathcal{G}}$ in order to go from a treatment effect \emph{map} to a treatment effect \emph{scalar}.
-Obtaining scalar values of treatment effect is important as it allows the comparison and ordering of effects between setups.
-To test the sensitivity of KTE with respect to choice of kernel, $k(\cdot, \cdot)$, empirically, we compare the distribution of ITEs obtained (as per \eqref{eq:extended_te_3}) for 4 choices of kernels: (i) linear: $k(a,b) = a^T b$; (ii) polynomial: $k(a,b) = (\gamma a^T b + 1)^3$ (with $\gamma = 1/\dimension(a)$); (iii) RBF: $k(a,b) = \exp(-\gamma \|a - b\|^2)$; and (iv) cosine: $k(a,b) = a^T b / (\|a\|~\|b\|)$.
-The results in \Cref{fig:kernel_comparison} show that the explanation ITE distributions are not sensitive to the choice of kernels that we tested.
+\textbf{KTE is not sensitive to the choice of kernel:} KTE requires a decision on the type of kernel functions $k(\cdot, \cdot)$ (\Cref{sec:kernelized_treatment_effect}).
+A natural question is whether in this context KTE is sensitive to the choice of kernel.
+We empirically compare the distribution of ITEs obtained (as per \eqref{eq:extended_te_3}) for 4 choices of kernels: (i) linear: $k(a,b) = a^T b$; (ii) polynomial: $k(a,b) = (\gamma a^T b + 1)^3$ (with $\gamma = 1/\dimension(a)$); (iii) RBF: $k(a,b) = \exp(-\gamma \|a - b\|^2)$; and (iv) cosine: $k(a,b) = a^T b / (\|a\|~\|b\|)$.
+The results in \Cref{fig:kernel_comparison} suggest that the explanation ITE distributions are not sensitive to the choice of kernels that we tested.
 Note that similar trends hold for other hyperparameters in \Cref{fig:all_hparam_per_explanation_method}.
 We use the RBF kernel for the remainder of the paper.

 \textbf{Most types of $H$ influence $E$ and $Y$ in a similar way:} Again, our goal is to measure the treatment effect of a causal ancestor ($H$) on $E$ and $Y$.
-The $H$ has different \textit{types} (e.g., initialization, activation), and each type takes on multiple unique values (i.e., treatment values) whose treatment effect on $Y$ or $E$ can be evaluated via \eqref{eq:extended_te_3}.
-As shown in \Cref{fig:all_hparam_per_explanation_method}, this effect is similar across different types of $H$ for both ITEs of $Y$ and $E$. \rebuttal{Stratifying the results per unique value of treatments also shows no apparent pattern, across all datasets considered (see \cref{fig_app:bucket_ite_comparison_cifar10} - \cref{fig_app:bucket_ite_comparison_fashion_mnist}).}
+The $H$ has different \textit{types} (e.g., initialization, activation, etc), and each type takes on multiple unique \emph{values} (i.e., treatment values) whose treatment effect on $Y$ or $E$ can be evaluated via \eqref{eq:extended_te_3}.
+As shown in \Cref{fig:all_hparam_per_explanation_method}, this effect is similar across different types of $H$ for both ITEs of $Y$ and $E$.
+Stratifying the results per unique value of treatments also shows no apparent pattern, across all datasets considered (see \cref{fig_app:all_hparam_per_explanation_method}).

+While this phenomenon may suggest that there is \textit{some} meaningful relationship between $E$ and $Y$, the pattern of $H$'s influence seems similar across different $H$.
+However, we notice that these `meaningful' relationships should only exist when $Y$ is meaningful (i.e., a trained network).
+In the next section, we divide these results into low/mid/high-performance buckets for further investigation.